 BA Level courses are offered by the Faculties/School of Applied Disciplines.
 If you are registered under a Faculty/School of Applied Disciplines you must select undergraduate level courses during the Online course registration.
 Please check the unit under which you are being registered on your acceptance letter.

 MA/PhD Level courses are offered by the Graduate Institutes.
 If you are registered under the Graduate Institute you must select graduate level courses during the Online course registration.

 CHOOSING COURSES FOR THE LEARNING AGREEMENT

 Please note: The courses you choose at this point are for the Application only.
 In other words, it is a prospective list.
 The Erasmus+ Online Application System is separate from the university's registration system.
 The courses you enter into the Online Application exist only in the Online Application System and are deleted as soon as the decisions are made.
 Registration for actual classes takes place after you have arrived at Boğaziçi.
 When you arrive at Boğaziçi University, you will receive a Student ID number and register for classes along with the other Boğaziçi students.

 Because the course schedules for the upcoming semester are not available at the time of the Application process, you will need to look at the course catalog of the previous term’s schedule for the department(s) in which you are interested.
 Descriptions of the courses offered by the departments of Boğaziçi University from their individual web pages.
 Please keep in mind that programs are subject to change over time; a course you see from the previous semester may no longer be available or maybe more interesting ones will be added.
 The point here is to show the acceptance committee what interests you.

-*As an Erasmus student, you must take at least 2 courses from the department to which you are accepted.
+*As an Erasmus student, you must take at least 2 courses from the department or program to which you are accepted.